 Iron Oxide Stains from a variety of sources.
 These stains show up after the first rain wets the deck after the contaminant comes in contact with the surface.

-1) The new grill and deck furniture from furniture casters from Caster Central that was assembled on the deck surface, metal filing from assembly process and/or manufacturer.
+1) The new grill and deck furniture was assembled on the deck surface, metal filing from assembly process and/or manufacturer.

 2) Shavings from steel rails that were cut on the deck surface.3) Steel wool that was used to clean or prepare the wood for finishing.